- About Us

 The Law Society of Alberta will not have a role in the interview or hiring process, or the employment relationship.
 The participating employers will contact registered students directly if they wish to arrange an interview.
 Employers participating in our Program have committed to providing interviews to prospective program applicants, but students should be aware that not all applicants will be granted an interview by every employer they send an application to.

-All registered students in the Program will be surveyed about their application experiences at the conclusion of the application cycles, and students who are hired for positions will be contacted by the Indigenous Initiatives Liaison to discuss their employment experience.
+All registered students in the Program will be surveyed about their application experiences at the conclusion of the application cycles, and students who are hired for positions will be contacted by the Indigenous Initiatives Counsel to discuss their employment experience.

 No participating employer is required to make an offer, and no student is required to accept an offer of employment.
 Summer employment will only take place between a participating employer and a student who come to mutually acceptable terms.